While not mandatory by law, having a written employment contract is highly recommended in Hong Kong for both employers and employees.

 Moreover, before you change any terms, ensure that the employment contract expressly allows for such change.

-An employee who is under a continuous contract with a company can challenge such variation if done in the absence of a specific clause allowing it, and the modifications are done without any valid reason or without the consent of such an employee.
+An employee who is under a continuous contract with a company can challenge such variation if done in the absence of a specific clause allowing it and the modifications are done without any valid reason or without the consent of such an employee.

 Include Key Details

-The Hong Kong Employment Ordinance permits both the employer and the employee to terminate the employment contract without notice within the first month of the probation period.
+Note that the Hong Kong Employment Ordinance permits both the employer and the employee to terminate the employment contract without notice within the first month of the probation period.

 Post-termination Must be Reasonable